DNPLab/DNPLab/docs/source/index.rst

    introduction
    install

-   quick-start
+.. quick-start
-   auto_examples/index
+.. auto_examples/index
-   dnpData
+.. dnpData
-   dnpImport
+.. dnpImport
-   dnpIO
+.. dnpIO
-   dnpSave
+.. dnpSave
-   dnpMath
+.. dnpMath
-   dnpTools
+.. dnpTools
-   dnpNMR
+.. dnpNMR
-   dnpFit
+.. dnpFit
-   dnpHydration
+.. dnpHydration
-   dnpResults
+.. dnpResults

 Index
 =====

-* :ref:`genindex`
+.. * :ref:`genindex`
-* :ref:`modindex`
+.. * :ref:`modindex`
-* :ref:`search`
+.. * :ref:`search`

 Acknowledgements
 ================

-Development of DNPLap is sponsored by grants by the United States and the Germany.
+Development of DNPLap is sponsored by grants by the United States and Germany.
 In particular:

 * |B12TLink| acknowledges support from the U.S. National Institutes of Health (NIH), grant |GM116612|.
 * The |HanLabLink| acknowledges support from the U.S. National Science Foundation (NSF), Award No. CHE-1800596 and the German Science Foundation (DFG) as part of the Excellence Initiative under RESOLVDFG-EXC-2033 Project No. 390677874.